agustinfitipaldi/rotten-tomatoes-info/README.md

 4. Displays the information below each poster!

 Clicking on any part of the inserted information, will bring up a popup window with the Rotten Tomatoes page for that movie.
-The popup window is created and behaves very similarly to my other [popup search extension](https://github.com/agustinfitipaldi/popup-search) in that it allows you to quit the popup quickly by pressing `Esc`.

 ## Technical Details